Achieving digital transformation in retail through the adoption of PLM tools

 The solution is compatible with SCORM standards for integration into LMSs.

-K-NOW is a support solution directly integrated into business software.
+K-NOW is a guidance solution directly integrated into business software.

 - display alerts and announcements